 - Post event assessment and restitution.

-Maps are provided through rapid deployment of overlayed EO images before, during and after the event occurrence.
-The challenges of the HAGS in providing up-to-date maps and information are the availability of satellite imagery both in terms of time and quality (deriving from weather uncertainty, as clouds and storms); orbital sensors restrictions related to the observations including jurisdiction, privacy and resolution and the need for an more processing automation that currently requires cumbersome methods and long procedures.
+Maps are provided through rapid deployment of overlayed EO images before, during and after an event occurres.
+The challenges of the HAGS in providing up-to-date maps and information are the availability of satellite imagery both in terms of time and quality (deriving from weather uncertainty, such as clouds and storms); orbital sensors restrictions related to the observations including jurisdiction, privacy and resolution, and the need for a more processing automation that currently requires cumbersome methods and long procedures.

-Floods, intense rain or unexpected cold among other extreme events damage crops and negatively affects areas dedicated to farming decreasing soil fertility.
-In Greece, Inter-America supports both farmers and agri-food companies to recover from such events through dedicated insurance schemes.
-Alexandra Ntinopolou- Corporate and Special Risks Solutions Manager at InterAmerican illustrate the current use of ResAGRI to optimize the development of targeted primes.
-To address the need of the firm, the Beyond Centre analysed and merged 40 years’ of satellite data with the damage record hold by Elgar, the public insurance authority that farmers are mandated to use in Greece.
-Through the database obtained it was possible to identify in a short amount of time areas in specific distress after an incident, avoiding time and resources-consuming evaluations by an agronomist.
-In addition, to a damage assessment solution, it was possible to develop a satellite-based early-warning forecast on a regional scale, and a fraud protection system where farmers can avoid deceptive client applications in vicinity to extreme weather events.
+Floods, intense rain or unexpected cold among other extreme events damage crops and negatively affect areas dedicated to farming, decreasing soil fertility.
+In Greece, InterAmerican supports both farmers and agri-food companies to recover from such events through dedicated insurance schemes.
+Alexandra Ntinopolou, Corporate and Special Risks Solutions Manager at InterAmerican, illustrated the current use of ResAGRI to optimise the development of targeted primes.
+To address the need of the firm, the Beyond Centre analysed and merged 40 years of satellite data with the damage record held by Elgar, the public insurance authority that farmers are mandated to use in Greece.
+Through the obtained database it was possible to identify in a short amount of time areas in specific distress after an incident, avoiding time and resource-consuming evaluations by an agronomist.
+In addition, to a damage assessment solution, it was possible to develop a satellite-based early-warning forecast on a regional scale, and a fraud protection system where farmers can avoid deceptive client applications in the vicinity of extreme weather events.

-On the other side of spectrum, farmers also need digital solutions for a more efficient and sustainable productivity driven by innovation.
-Georgios Zanakis – Marketing and Development Manager at Corteva presented some of the solutions they developed to overcome farmers’ challenges as optimization of plant timing.
+On the other side of the spectrum, farmers also need digital solutions for more efficient and sustainable productivity driven by innovation.
+Georgios Zanakis, Marketing and Development Manager at Corteva, presented some of the solutions they developed to overcome farmers’ challenges as optimisation of plant timing.
 The Granular Hub is a farm management software helping growers professionals to build and sustain their business.
-Such software provides the farmers with data driven crop models and insights through satellite high frequency data including weather forecasts, soil moisture information, literature on seed germination to boost the productivity of the yields.
+Such software provides the farmers with data driven crop models and insights through satellite high-frequency data including weather forecasts, soil moisture information and literature on seed germination to boost the productivity of the yields.

-Satellite-based land monitoring is an asset for many industries as demonstrated by PROION, project presented by Christos Kontopoulos – CTO, Geosystems Hellas.
-PROION integrates SAR calibration measurements from Sentinel-1, Cosmo Sky-Med and TerraSAR-X to detect soil deformation in the tectonically and seismically active area of the so-called Greek “Superstite” within Achaea region.
-PROION has been developed to monitor critical infrastructure in close cooperation with final product’s users.
-Key takeaways from the applied process relates to the need for training and consultancy service to fully exploit the data.
-Mr. Kontopoulos insists on the importance to disseminate the satellite-based knowledge derived from projects, promoting the development of free access to open data platforms that could help increasing the use of satellite-derived products.
+Satellite-based land monitoring is an asset for many industries as demonstrated by PROION, a project presented by Christos Kontopoulos, CTO, Geosystems Hellas.
+PROION integrates SAR calibration measurements from Sentinel-1, Cosmo Sky-Med and TerraSAR-X to detect soil deformation in the tectonically and seismically active area of the so-called Greek “Superstite” within the Achaea region.
+PROION has been developed to monitor critical infrastructure in close cooperation with end users.
+Key takeaways from the applied process relate to the need for training and consultancy service to fully exploit the data.
+Mr Kontopoulos insists on the importance to disseminate the satellite-based knowledge derived from projects, promoting the development of free access to open data platforms that could help increase the use of satellite-derived products.
 Similarly, service providers and companies should expand on previous case studies and success stories to engage with new customers and users.